nchah/freebase-triples/README.md

 ## Scripts

 The scripts in this repo are mostly written in Bash and Python.
-Bash/Shell scripts handle the initial parsing for the massive data files.
-Python, with its many libraries, is a simple way to use the triples data after some initial processing.
+Bash/Shell scripts handled the initial parsing stages for the massive data dumps.
+Python, with access to its many libraries, was a simple way to use the triples data after the initial processing.

 ## ETL Changes

-This section tracks the changes made to the raw triples data dump to ease processing of the data.
-[ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) refers to the extraction, transformation, and loading of large datasets.
+[ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) refers to the extraction, transformation, and loading of large datasets in the data science field.
+Similarly, this section tracks the changes made to the raw triples data dump to ease processing.

 The data dumps encode Freebase data in a few ways that are different from the usual usage on Freebase.com.

-- Notes
+- Notes:
     - "/" is replaced by "." for topic mids and domains/types/properties.
     - URLs to freebase.com or w3.org are used, not just the Freebase mids.
 All freebase.com addresses no longer work following the site shutdown but remain in the data dump as unique identifiers.
     - A mix of freebase.com and w3.org schemas are used, especially as predicates in the triples.
     - There are over 1.9 billion triples and thus the same amount of lines in the entire data dump.
-    - The triples are already sorted alphabetically in some columns.
+    - The triples are already sorted alphabetically in some columns, but this is applied either inconsistently or according to a pattern that needs to be discovered.

 - Tasks:
     1. Simplifying Data
-        - Convert N-Triples [(Wikipedia)](https://en.wikipedia.org/wiki/N-Triples) format to N3 [(Wikipedia)](https://en.wikipedia.org/wiki/Notation3) or other format.
+        - **[DONE]** Convert N-Triples [(Wikipedia)](https://en.wikipedia.org/wiki/N-Triples) format to N3 [(Wikipedia)](https://en.wikipedia.org/wiki/Notation3) or other format??
 Working with the full URIs conforms to the standard, but can be unwieldy to use.
-Removing "http://rdf.freebase.com/*", "http://www.w3.org/*" with Regular Expressions.
+Removing "http://rdf.freebase.com/*", "http://www.w3.org/*" with Regular Expressions for now.
             - Running on a head sample of 10k triples shows the following diffs in file size.
 The file size reduction where ~43% of the original is preserved looks promising.
             ```
             # Test Files: